Army Reserve Soldiers join with Chicagoland residents to honor fallen heroes

 |0

-This work, Army Reserve Soldiers join with Chicagoland residents to honor fallen heroes [Image 3 of 3], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldiers join with Chicagoland residents to honor fallen heroes, by SSG David Lietz and SSG Erika Whitaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT